 5. Stickers: It’s super inexpensive to get a large amount of stickers.
 Buy a few with different themes, or just get kiddie Halloween stickers.

 6. Temporary Tattoos: Like stickers, these can easily be purchased in bulk for little money and are well-received by most kids.
 Be sure to get a general theme for the tattoos.
-If you choose a specific theme or character you'll have to get another so kids can choose.
+If you choose a specific theme or character you’ll have to get another so kids can choose.
+These are a kid favorite Halloween candy alternative!

 7. Erasers: That’s right, fun little erasers.